danielejdm/D365-ConfigurableEntityCloner/README.md

 ### Install

-Download the managed solution and import it in your environment.
+Download the managed or unmanaged solution and import it in your environment.

 ### Configure